 One of the many highlights of living in Singapore is its cultural diversity – and we’ve got the landmarks to prove it.
 Take a stroll around Singapore and hit the temple trail at Little India, starting with one of Singapore’s oldest (and probably most colourful) Hindu temples, the Sri Veeramakaliamman Temple.
 Move on to Chinatown and visit the architecturally stunning Thian Hock Keng Temple before heading to the iconic Masjid Sultan in the heart of the Kampong Glam district.
 Then, pop around to St. Andrew’s Cathedral, Singapore’s oldest Anglican cathedral, and see its gorgeous church grounds and stained glass windows.

 Remember visiting a goat farm on a school excursion?
 Well, you can reminisce about the good ol’ days with a farm visit!
 Take the kids to Hay Diaries to learn how a farm operates.
 They’ll be thrilled to see how goats are milked, and you can even take goat milk home with you too!
-Or, head to Jurong Frog Farm to learn more about bullfrogs!
-Then, drop by Bollywood Veggies to reconnect with nature, and spot different veggies and wildlife!
+Then, drop by Bollywood Farms to reconnect with nature, and spot different veggies and wildlife!

 Singapore may be a small country, but we’ve got plenty of culture-rich neighbourhoods.
 And we’ve got our handy guides to help you discover them, too!
 From Bugis, Joo Chiat and Katong to Roberston Quay, Chinatown, Punggol and Little India, there’s so much to explore and see.
 Oh, and don’t forget the dioramas and statues at the Chinese mythology park of Haw Par Villa – we suggest visiting this strange oddity during the day with the kids.